matthiasn/clojure-system-book/manuscript/Client-Charts-Wordcount.md

     (sub state-pub :app-state state-chan)))
 ~~~

-Other than in the time series chart, I'm not storing the atoms inside the let-binding of the ````mount-wc-chart```` function.
-There's not specific reason for that, one could as well keep the atoms contained inside the function.
+I only store the atoms inside the let-binding of the ````mount-wc-chart```` function in the timeseries chart.
+There's no particular reason for that, one could as well keep the atoms contained inside the function.